 We live on almost 3 acres, so I usually have plenty right here, but if you just put the word out that you want dandelions from chemical-free yards, people will practically beg you to come pick at their house!
 Besides, most people can’t fathom what you would do with dandelions anyway, so they will watch you with a combination of suspicion and amusement.
 Of course it is kind to repay them, by gifting a jar of the finished dandelion jelly, but I’ll caution you!

 Once they discover how good it is, they might not share their blossoms again the next year!

 The best time to pick dandelions is mid-morning until around noon or 1:00 pm.
 They close up at night, and you need good open blooms to work with.
 Once you have picked 4-6 cups of blooms, you will need to process them quickly.
 I usually watch TV or something while I sit and separate the yellow petals from the green parts of the flower.
-The green is bitter, so you want very little of it in your jelly.
+The green is bitter, so you want very little of it in your “dandelion tea.”
+(More about dandelion tea in a minute!)
 This is a bit time consuming, but hey, they were free!

 If you let the blooms sit around too long, they will close up and essentially become useless (or at least very difficult to work with.)
 You will be sad, so don’t start the picking process unless you have time to do this!

 Once you have the petals separated, put them in a jar or large glass measuring cup and add a quart of boiling water.
 Let the “tea” steep for about an hour, then strain out the petals and you are ready to make jelly!
 If you don’t have time to make jelly at this point, don’t worry, just put the tea in the refrigerator until later.